wideopenspaces/resque_ring/README.md

     wait_time: 120         # don't start another worker more often than this (seconds); will only ever start one worker per configured queue within time set above in delay
     threshold: 100         # If queue gets bigger than this, start another worker until max workers reached
     spawn_rate: 1          # How many workers to spawn at a time, defaults to 1
-    remove_when_idle: true # start removing workers when queue is idle
+    remove_when_idle: true # start removing workers when queue is idle (defaults to true)
     queues:                # list of queues this worker listens for
       - queue_the_first
       - queue_tee_pie